danmar/cppcheck/tools/triage_py/README.md

-  --check-library    passed through to binary if supported --timeout TIMEOUT  the amount of seconds to wait for the analysis to finish --compact          only print versions with changes with --compare
+  --check-library    passed through to binary if supported --timeout TIMEOUT  the amount of seconds to wait for the analysis to finish --compact          only print versions with changes with --compare --no-quiet         do not specify -q
+  --no-stderr        do not display stdout
+  --no-stdout        do not display stderr
 ```

 ### Structure of `dir`